-The application deadline is based on the format of the high school courses, therefore the deadlines for each College in the High School Program will be different.
-Please refer to the College in the High School Brochure for your School District for information on when to apply.
+The application deadline is based on the format of the high school courses; therefore, the deadlines for each College in the High School Program will be different.

 The deadlines for applying depend on the start date of the class within the high school.
 The due dates are as follows: